 It wasn't really until much later that this tradition came to be accepted as common practice in Western cultures.
 In 17th-century England, for example, it was fairly common to wear a wedding ring on the thumb.
 There have also been plenty of differing opinions when it comes to which hand a wedding ring should be worn on.
 To this day, it is more common in some Eastern European countries, like Denmark, Norway, Russia and Poland, to wear a wedding ring on the fourth finger of the right hand.

 How to Wear Your Wedding Rings

 Left Hand, Wedding Ring on Top - Some brides choose to switch the order of the rings so that the wedding ring is on top.
-The reason might be to keep the more expensive engagement ring secure, because it's more comfortable this way, or simply because it looks better.
+The reason might be to keep the more expensive engagement ring secure (especially if it's a diamond ring), because it's more comfortable this way, or simply because it looks better.

 Alternative Ways to Wear Your Rings

 We've covered the traditional arrangements of how to wear your wedding rings, but there's no reason you need to follow them.
 These days, more and more people are breaking from traditions, choosing wedding rings made from alternative materials, and wearing them in non-traditional ways.

 Some newlyweds choose to wear their engagement rings or wedding rings on a necklace instead of on a finger, partly for comfort, but also for the symbolic reason of keeping the ring close to their heart.
 Some may wear a ring on their finger part of the time, but take it off and keep it on a necklace when they are doing an activity that might cause the ring to be lost or damaged (i.e. rock climbing, swimming, car repairs).
 Others may wear a silicone or leather ring for rough activities and save their more expensive ring for special occasions.